Top Monte Paschi investor piled on debt under Treasury's eye

-MILAN/SIENA (Reuters) - The charitable foundation that controls Italy’s scandal-hit Monte dei Paschi (BMPS.MI) bank took on excessive debt and entered into risky derivative trades with the tacit consent of the Treasury, sources with direct knowledge of the situation said.
+MILAN/SIENA, Feb 1 (Reuters) - The charitable foundation that controls Italy’s scandal-hit Monte dei Paschi bank took on excessive debt and entered into risky derivative trades with the tacit consent of the Treasury, sources with direct knowledge of the situation said.

 Not-for-profit foundations like Monte dei Paschi’s are major stakeholders in all of Italy’s main banks and are meant to use their dividends for social and cultural projects.